You are $75 away from free shipping

 Find your next look

 WOMEN OF WORTH

 Checkout our weekly live broadcast with tips from our experts

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-To style your curtain bangs, get them wet, towel-dry them, and spritz with a leave-in conditioner or a tiny amount of hair serum.
-From there, use a round brush to blow-dry your bangs up and out from your face.
+Curtain bangs are more of a high maintenance style.
+Since there’s a part in the middle, you will need to train your hair to maintain that shape, which might mean cozying up to your blow dryer and flat iron often.
+To style curtain bangs, use a spray bottle filled with water to get them wet, towel-dry, and then spritz with a leave-in like the L’Oréal Paris Elvive Dream Lengths Heat Slayer Pre-Iron Spray Leave-In, which will help strengthen your hair against heat damage with its 450-degree heat protection.
+Then use a round brush to blow-dry your bangs up and away from your face.
 Drying them this way will help give your curtain bangs some bounce.
-Once your curtain bangs are completely dry, part them down the middle or off to the side and spritz them with a hair spray, like the L’Oréal Paris Advanced Hairstyle LOCK IT Fine Control Hairspray, to help keep them in place.
+Then part them down the middle or off to the side and spritz them with a hair spray.
+We recommend the L’Oréal Paris Advanced Hairstyle Lock It Fine Control Hairspray, to help keep them in place.

 Now you know how to style your curtain bangs, but what about the rest of your mane?
 Check out three easy-to-do hairstyles you can try below.

 If you’re in need of a hair wash, but don’t have time, this could be an excellent style for you.
 Use the L’Oréal Paris Elvive Dream Lengths Air Volume Dry Shampoo to quickly refresh your hair by removing dirt on the scalp and giving hair some lift at the roots.
 Style your bangs as desired and sweep the remainder of your hair into a messy bun.
 Your bangs will frame your face nicely and draw attention to it since the rest of your hair won’t be a distraction.